Model-based Clustering of Multi-Dimensional Zero-Inflated Counts via the EM Algorithm: Simulation studies

-In this scenario, similar to the case without covariates in Section \ref{sec:sim_zipNOX_scenario1}, we vary $N$ while all other parameters and hyperparameters are kept fixed.
+In Scenario 1, similar to the case without covariates in Section \ref{sec:sim_zipNOX_scenario1}, we vary $N$ while all other parameters and hyperparameters are kept fixed.
 See Table \ref{t:sim21} for the parameter setting used to generate data under this scenario.
 Figure \ref{f:sim21-phi-pi} and Supplementary Tables 33 and 34 show that estimated probabilities of always zero ($\hat{\phi}_k$) and estimated cluster assignment's probabilities ($\hat{\pi}_k$) are approximately around their true values and as $N$ increases, their standard deviations decrease.
 For the estimated $\rho_{gk}$ and $\beta_{0g}$, we consider the median absolute deviation (MAD) and we can observe from Tables \ref{t:sim21-rho} and \ref{t:sim21-beta0} that as $N$ increases, the MADs for both $\rho_{gk}$ and $\beta_{0g}$ decrease.
-For most cases, the V-measures are one (see Supplementary Figure 22 ), except for the case with $N=12$ where there is some misclassification.
+For most cases, the V-measures are one (see Supplementary Figure 22), except for the case with $N=12$ where there is some misclassification.
 As expected, the computing times increases while $N$ increases (see Table 35 and Figure 23 in the Supplementary Material).
 Finally, the required number of iterations to achieve convergence decreases as $N$ grows (see Table 36 and Figure 24 in the Supplementary Material).